Last Updated on June 29, 2022

 As you go through your closet, you’re probably left with a lot of items that don’t spark joy and you’re not sure what to do with them.

-I’ve rounded up a list of places for you to donate and recycle your old clothes.
+I’ve rounded up a list of where to donate old clothes!

 There’s not enough space, depends on styles, depends on quality, and whether or not the thrift store has partnered with a textile recycling facility.

-What’s most important is to make sure we’re donating items is in GOOD CONDITION.
+What’s most important is to make sure when you recycle old clothes that they are in GOOD CONDITION.

-If you have clothes in good condition and in current styles, you might want to consider selling some of your clothes.
-You can do it on apps and websites like Poshmark, eBay or check out Bunz an app for sharing, swapping, and trading in your local area.
+If you want to recycle old clothes that are in good condition and in current styles, you might want to consider selling some of your clothes.

 Women’s Work Wear: